-Ball detector After Color Segmentation, Breadth First Search (BFS) is used in order to obtain all the contours segmented by the color of ball as candidate regions with noise avoiding.
-Then for each candidate region, the convex set of the region is calculated and three points are sampled randomly on its edge.
-At last, a circle is fitted with these points and the fitting error is evaluated with regard to occlusion and shadows.
+Ball detector After Color Segmentation, Breath First Search (BFS) is used in order to find candidate regions of the ball.
+Then for each candidate regions, the convex set of the region is calculated and three points are sampled randomly on its edge.
+At last, a circle is fitted with these points and the fitting error is evaluated.
 If the error is less than a certain threshold, this region is accepted as a ball.